IvanVigor/Deep-Deterministic-Policy-Gradient-Unity-Env/report.md

 ## Deep Determinist Policy Gradient (DDPG)

 The environment in which this model has been trained is based on one single double-joined arm.
-THe code can be adapted easily to 20 jointed-arms architecture.
+The code can be adapted easily to 20 jointed-arms architecture.
 The DDPG is a model which iterativelly learns an optimal policy using the Q-Learning algorithm.
 Q-Learning is reached thanks to the usage of Bellman equation:

 ![Bellman](https://spinningup.openai.com/en/latest/_images/math/339d9f6adec072789c579d36f9d1791e6246b075.svg)